bryanbuchanan/junkbox/README.md

 ## Installation

-1. Put the "\_index" folder inside the folder you'd like to share.
+1. Put the `_index` folder inside the folder you'd like to share.
-2. Visit **http://URL_TO_YOUR_FOLDER/_index** in your web browser.
+2. Visit `http://URL_TO_YOUR_FOLDER/_index` in your web browser.

 ## Setting Up Admin Accounts

 Uploading, renaming, deleting, and folder creation are available for admin accounts.
 You can setup admin accounts by:

-1. Open the "_index/config.php" file, and change the value of this line to reflect the admin name and password you'd like to use:
+1. Open the `_index/config.php` file, and change the value of this line to reflect the admin name and password you'd like to use:

 		$admin[] = array('admin', 'password');